ralna/GALAHAD/doc/C/rst-dir/rpd_functions.rst

 	*
 		- y

-		- is a one-dimensional array of size n and type double, that gives the initial values :math:`y` of the Lagrange multipliers for the general constraints.
-The j-th component of y, j = 0, ... , n-1, contains :math:`y_j`.
+		- is a one-dimensional array of size n and type double, that gives the initial values $y$ of the Lagrange multipliers for the general constraints.
+The j-th component of y, j = 0, ... , n-1, contains $y_j$.

 .. index:: pair: function; rpd_get_z
 .. _doxid-galahad__rpd_8h_1ab1579a81766096bd1764f0fb0cc10db3: